 What is the difference between trading and investing in financial markets?

-Another concept that many may find confusing is the difference between investing and trading.
+Another concept in the financial markets that many may find confusing is the difference between investing and trading.
 Some use the two terms interchangeably.
 Because both trading and investing take place in financial markets, it is no surprise why there may be confusion.

 However, trading and investing have different strategies and approaches to financial markets with very different objectives.
 One of the only things that are similar between investing and trading is trying to achieve a profit for the investor or trader.

 Investing typically has a long-term time frame spanning a few years to even a couple of decades.
-Investors on the stock market primarily look to build wealth by gaining a return on investment.
-Returns are generally realised through an increase in the share price or dividends received from owning shares.
+Investors on the financial markets primarily look to build wealth by gaining a return on investment.
+Returns are generally realized through an increase in the share price or dividends received from owning shares.

 Normally investors try to increase their profits by reinvesting any dividends received from their shares.
 You can do this by reinvesting either in the same share or in other shares.
 Other investors adopt an investment strategy where they use dividend pay-outs as regular income streams; much the same way property owners earn from rental income.
 You can decide to use either strategy or even a hybrid strategy and reinvest some of your dividend earnings or treat them as additional income.

 As an investor considering investing in a company, you should be more focused on the company’s fundamentals, taking into account the company’s performance.
 Some of the factors you can look at are the market conditions in the company’s industry, the company’s leadership, and metrics such as Price/Earnings ratios and the company’s financial results.